russhustle/leetpattern/docs/leetpattern/sliding_window_variable.md

     --8<-- "ts/0992_subarrays_with_k_different_integers.ts"
     ```

 ## 2024.
-Maximize The Confusion Of An Exam
+Maximize the Confusion of an Exam

 === "Python"